-Hook through body part
+Hook through body part or gear tangled

-Crew 2: Trim off any line, cut or flatten off the barbs from the hook and reverse the hook out; or use bolt-cutters, cut the hook in two and thread out.
+- Hook through body part: Crew 2: Trim off any line, cut or flatten off the barbs from the hook and reverse the hook out; or use bolt-cutters, cut the hook in two and thread out. - Gear tangled: Crew 2: Remove line, cut away gear, locate hook, ensure hook free from the bird, all gear free from the bird.

-Gear tangled

-Crew 2: Remove line, cut away gear, locate hook, ensure hook free from the bird, all gear free from the bird.